 Seal of Biliteracy

-The Seal of Biliteracy is an award issued by a state department of education or local school district to recognize a senior student who has attained literacy in English and one or more other World Languages by high school graduation.
-The recognition of attaining biliteracy becomes part of the high school permanent transcript.
-The seal serves to certify attainment of biliteracy for students and is a statement of accomplishment that further supports a students’ readiness for college/career and for engagement as a global citizen.
+The Seal of Biliteracy is an award issued by a state department of education or local school district to recognize a graduating student who has attained proficiency in English Language Arts and one or more World Languages.
+The recognition of attaining biliteracy becomes part of the high school permanent record for these students.
+The seal certifies attainment of biliteracy for students and is a statement of accomplishment that further supports a students’ preparedness for college/career and for engagement as a global citizen.

 The Seal of Biliteracy is important because it: